rimantascode/MS3-cookbook/README.md

 # Milestone Project 3

-# Recipes Website
+# No-Hunger

-Dynamic RECIPES WEBSITE with an interctive design which contains from fron-end and back-end giving the ability to add, edit, update, delete the recipes simply and easy, just filling the form, or modifyieng the form.
+Dynamic reicpes with an interactive design which contains from front-end and back-end with the abilities to add, edit, update, delete the recipes simply and easy, just filling the form, or modifyieng the form.
 It ueses mongoDB and written using Flask Micro Framework, HTML5, CSS3, jQuery, Javascript
 Hosted on [Heroku](https://cookbook-ms3.herokuapp.com/)
 Repository on [GitHub](https://github.com/rimantascode/MS3-cookbook)